 There’s no doubt that preparing a business for Brexit continues to be difficult due to the current uncertainty.

-However, as we’ve shown here, there’s a lot of information available to help you prepare, and funds to ease the transition too.
+However, as we’ve shown here, there’s already a lot of information available to help you prepare.

-Making good use of it can mean the difference between being ready for Brexit and being left behind.
+Making good use of it can mean the difference between being ready for life post-Brexit and being left behind.